oprogram/LibreNote/docs/docs/INSTALL.md

 ```

 #### Node.js
-Those who elect to use avoid Docker, may also run LibreNote with Node.js (with or without a process manager).
-Hosts should be weary of this method, while it is much more easier to set up, there have been historical issues relating to the functioning of ytdl, a necessary LibreNote component.
+Those who elect to avoid Docker, may run LibreNote with Node.js (with or without a process manager).
+Hosts should be weary of this method, while it is much more easier to set up, there have historically been issues related to the functioning of ytdl, a necessary LibreNote component.
 As such, it is recommended that most users stick to Docker hosting.
-For those who wish to use Node, ensure that you have installed [Node.js (v16)](https://nodejs.org/), [Git](https://git-scm.com/downloads) and [Redis (Windows Subsystem for Linux)](https://medium.com/@RedisLabs/windows-subsystem-for-linux-wsl-10e3ca4d434e) or [Redis (Legacy, unmaintained windows port)](https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504).
+For those who wish to use Node, ensure that you have installed [Node.js (v16)](https://nodejs.org/), [Git](https://git-scm.com/downloads) and [Redis (Windows Subsystem for Linux)](https://medium.com/@RedisLabs/windows-subsystem-for-linux-wsl-10e3ca4d434e) or [Redis (Legacy, unmaintained Windows port)](https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504).

-Begin by cloning the LibreNote Git repository to a location where you may ensure that it stays.
+Begin by cloning the LibreNote Git repository.
 ```
 git clone https://github.com/oprogram/LibreNote.git
 cd librenote